 Most languages that support polymorphism with type variables allow local definitions to be polymorphic.
 Cinnameg does not; it assigns the same type to every occurrence of a locally defined identifier, rather than copying the types.
 That limits the amount of polymorphism that can be used locally, but significantly simplifies handling of local definitions.
-You can still create a polymorphic local definition in Cinnameg; just use Polydef instead of Define.
-The following is allowed in Cinnameg.
+You can still create a polymorphic local definition in Cinnameg; just write /:poly:/ after a left brace, as in the following example.